tee-lab/mothe/README.md

 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/8_set_configuration.png">
 <br>

 Set the configuration for mothe using the following command.
-This command also stores a config.yml file in the mothe directory.
+Assuming that we are in the folder which we have named mothe (choice of the user), config.yml is generated in this directory.

 **_mothe.set_config("path/to/video")_**